 Javier Puente, Editor

 Javier Puente holds a Ph.D. from Georgetown University, and currently serves as Assistant Professor of Latin American History at the Instituto de Historia of the Pontificia Universidad Católica de Chile.
 He works, teaches, and writes on a variety of subjects related to campesino and indigenous insurrections, political violence, and environmental crises in Andean Peru.
 Follow him on Twitter @puentevaldivia.

 Blake Smith, Editor

-Blake Smith holds a PhD in History from Northwestern University and the Ecole des Hautes Etudes en Sciences Sociales.
-His research on European interactions with Asia has appeared in journals such as History of European Ideas and History of the Economic and Social History of the Orient as well as popular media.
-He is currently a Max Weber Fellow at the European University Institute.
+Blake Smith is a Harper Schmidt Fellow at the University of Chicago.
+He researches connections between France and India in the eighteenth century and beyond.
+His has written articles for journals such as History of European Ideas and History of the Economic and Social History of the Orient as well as popular media.

 Rob Taber, Editor